nikitavoloboev/data/operating-systems/containers/containers.md

 - [Libpod](https://github.com/containers/libpod) - Library used to create container pods.
 Home of Podman.
 - [CRFS: Container Registry Filesystem](https://github.com/google/crfs) - Read-only FUSE filesystem that lets you mount a container image, served directly from a container registry (such as gcr.io), without pulling it all locally first.
 - [rkt](https://github.com/rkt/rkt) - Pod-native container engine for Linux.
 It is composable, secure, and built on standards.
+- [Quay](https://github.com/quay/quay) - Build, Store, and Distribute your Applications and Containers.